 Additionally, if you are involved in a train accident with a commercial train carrying cargo, you could be exposed to hazardous substances.
 For instance, trains in the U.S. often carry petroleum products and other materials with which you should not make unprotected contact.
 These trains are also more likely to catch fire in an accident, which puts you at risk for burns.

-If you were hurt in any type of train accident, or a relative was killed in a train accident, then contact Willoughby Brod, LLP online or call (800) 427-7020.
+If you were hurt in any type of train accident, or a relative was killed in a train accident, then contact the Brod Law Firm online or call (800) 427-7020.
 We are here to protect your rights during the legal process and fight for you to obtain the most compensation possible for your injuries.